-It is highly recommended that you make a note of your passport or bring a photocopy of the passport along with original one and keep it separately.
-Now, it would be even better you take a snap and save on your drive or smart phone.
+It is highly recommended that you make a note of your passport or bring a photocopy of the passport along with the original one and keep it separately.
+Now, it would be even better you take a snap and save on your drive or smartphone.
 If you happen to lose your passport, it is easier to report with a copy to the concerned body.

-It is suggested to bring some copies of passport sized photograph (at least 5-6 copies), two copies are needed for Nepalese visa and some are need for permits and TIMS.
+It is suggested to bring some copies of passport-sized photographs (at least 5-6 copies), two copies are needed for the Nepalese visa and some need for permits and TIMS.
 So that it is wise to bring some copies of Photographs while traveling.

-Before you book your trip with any of the companies, make sure that you have booked with reliable company.
-In order to make sure, check the location on Google and reviews of the company before you book and confirm the holiday packages.
+Before you book your trip with any of the companies, make sure that you have booked with a reliable tour company.
+In order to make sure, check the reputation on Google, TripAdvisor, Facebook and any other reputable social sites of the company before you book and confirm the holiday packages.

 Here is the list of entry/exit points in Nepal; also you can get visa on arrival at these locations;